Pay As You Drive car insurance

 Coverbox

-Coverbox offers PAYD policies from insurers including the Co-operative, Allianz and Sabre.
+Coverbox offers PAYD policies from insurers including Aviva, AXA and Zurich.

 You have to provide the insurer with details such as your age, where your car is kept, how many miles you normally drive and at what time most of your driving takes place.
-You're then given a monthly premium price.
-This is then reviewed by looking at data from a white telematics box fitted in your car, and your premium price changes depending on how strictly you’ve stuck to the original details.
+You'll be given a monthly premium price which is then reviewed by looking at data from a white telematics box fitted in your car, and your premium price changes depending on how strictly you’ve stuck to the original details.

 You can view your mileage online via your own personalised dashboard.
 If you're planning a longer road trip, you can temporarily upgrade your policy for an additional charge.